Treefrog/Handbook/Manual/Hours.md

 The standard work week consists of 40 paid hours, Monday to Friday, 9:00 am to 5:30 pm each day ("Normal Office Hours").
 Any exceptions to the standard work day hours must be represented and approved by your Pod Leader.

-*Frog salaries cover all hours worked up to 44 hours per week for Non-Exempt Frogs, Exempt Frogs have no limit).*
+*(Frog salaries cover all hours worked up to 44 hours per week for Non-Exempt Frogs, Exempt Frogs have no limit).*

 ### Flexible Hours

 > Flexible Hours does not mean, "I work whenever I want".
 Flexible Hours means, "I have the flexibility to be accomodated for my lifestyle by setting specific hours for when I work, and only where my chosen and approved Flexible Hours do not hurt or limit the effectiveness of the team".

 Treefrog offers an alternative of flexible working hours for most roles at Treefrog.
-For those individuals who wish to have flexible hours, a request for these hours must be approved by the Pod Leader who will reasonably and appropriately allow for these flexible hours.
+For those individuals who wish to have flexible hours, a request for these hours must be approved by management who will reasonably and appropriately allow for these flexible hours.

 * Core hours are not "flexible day to day", but rather "you can set a schedule of when you will be working".
 The rest of the team needs to know where you are consistently, so we can work around and with you.

-* Core hours of 11:00 am to 3:00 pm are required as part of a flexible working hours request.
+* Core hours of 10:00 am to 3:00 pm are required as part of a flexible working hours request.
 Please note that although every effort will be made to accommodate the request for flexible hours and granted flexible hour schedules, client and/or internal meetings will supersede these scheduling exceptions.

 * For customer service and [safety](Manual/safety.md) reasons, the office policy requires that 2 people be in the office at all times during core hours.